 - The residential eviction defense to non-payment of rent due to COVID-19 will expire at the end of the Local Emergency as declared by Oakland City Council.

-- The commercial eviction defense to non-payment of rent due to COVID-19 will conform with the Governor’s Executive Order (currently set to expire on September 30, 2021) or any extensions of the order.
+- The commercial eviction defense to non-payment of rent due to COVID-19 will conform with the Governor’s Executive Order (currently set to expire on September 30, 2021).
+This does not impact Oakland's residential eviction moratorium.

 The eviction moratorium covers residential renters, nonprofit organization renters, and small business renters (generally those with fewer than 100 employees).